feed4love/basic_bank/README.md

 • (done) apply Builder pattern to pojos.

-• JWT Security layer instead of Basic.
+• (done) JWT Security layer instead of Basic.

 • pagination on methods find and findAll (debug)

-• debugging instances into a debug apirest controller (debug, configured by a parameter on startup)
+• (done) debugging instances into a debug apirest controller (debug, configured by a parameter on startup)

 # Author
 2022, Enrique AC